edamame-load-test/edamame-db-api/README.md

   - [x] `GET /tests/:id` -> returns the metadata associated with a specific test
   - [x] `PATCH /tests/:id` -> allows user to change some information about a test: its name, status, and end time
   - [x] `DELETE /tests/:id` -> deletes a test, and associated metrics, from the db
-  - [x] `POST /tests/pg_dump/:testName ` -> sets up pg dump process by creating copy tables to store a single test's data at a time for a more manageable pg dump
+  - [x] `POST /tests/archive/:testName ` -> ensures the AWS s3 bucket is setup (creates a bucket if one doesn't already exist) and uploads a single load test's data as an s3 object with the standard infrequent access storage class as a compressed tar file
 - ToDo Later:
   - [ ] provide an endpoint that accepts some kind of `sql` file and runs it against the db